cosmos/vega-test/README.md

 # Cosmos-Hub Vega  Upgrade Test Instruction

-This document describes the  procedures to test cosmoshub Vega upgrade locally.
+This document describes the process on how to test the Cosmos Hub Vega upgrade locally.
-This upgrade will bring the new release of Cosmos-SDK v0.44.0 and IBC 1.0-RC6 into gaia.
+This upgrade will integrate the new release of Cosmos-SDK v0.44.2 and IBC 1.2.1 into Gaia.

 ## Version
 - Currently: running cosmoshub-4, Gaia version: v5.0.5